kunalvsh/rmp_chrome_ext/README.md

 ##To-Do

-+Add functionality to go directly to professor's page rather than search page +Add functionality for error popup if professor does not exist +Add functionality for other schools
++ Add functionality to go directly to professor's page rather than search page
++ Add functionality for error popup if professor does not exist
++ Add functionality for other schools